liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/03-using-the-patching-tool/02-installing-patches.markdown

 Since there's no database connection at patching time, the indexes must be created at portal startup.
-If the server has permissions to modify the database indexes, instruct @product@ to create the indexes automatically at startup by adding this setting to your `portal-ext.properties` file:
+If the server has permissions to modify the database indexes, instruct @sharepoint@ to create the indexes automatically at startup by adding this setting to your `portal-ext.properties` file:

 ```properties